jonfinerty/jonfinerty.github.io/_posts/2024-06-02-everything-is-like-skiing.markdown

 Think too hard about catching a ball, and you fumble it.
 Going faster on a bicycle makes it more stable.

 I think about this a bunch at work, almost in reverse[^observer].
-The way your feel and think about stuff impacts outcomes.
+The way you feel and think about stuff impacts outcomes.
 Unsure about a project or don't believe in an initiative and they will be more likely to fail.
 Committing to them helps them succeed.
 I like to think you can reverse engineer this and choose or influence how you feel[^stoicism].

 Yes you can't get things done through wishful thinking alone, but this implies it can be a key ingredient.
 Doing something by sheer force of will, being positive, looking for the *hows* and not the *why not* gets things done.
 Leaning down the mountain of work drives you forward, and makes things easier, even if it feels unintuitive at times.